-You'll need two sets of Apple certificates when your app goes to production, which means you'll eventually need two Security Profiles: one for development and one for production.
+You'll need two sets of Apple certificates when your app goes to production, which means you'll eventually need two signing certificates: one for development and one for production.

-We'll guide you through creating a development profile with the credentials that you need for the desired platform below.
+We'll guide you through creating a development signing certificate with the credentials that you need for the desired platform below.

 MY_ALIAS_NAME to be relevant to your app.
 The tool will ask you to enter a keystore password and a key password.